giulianonetto/giuliano/content/authors/admin/_index.md

 bio: Health Data Science & Sharing of Learning.
 education:
   courses:
+  - course: PhD in Statistics (incoming)
+    institution: The University of British Columbia (UBC)
+    year: 2027
   - course: MSc in Bioinformatics
     institution: The University of British Columbia (UBC)
     year: 2023